biteytech/dataframe/README.md

 <dependency>
   <groupId>tech.bitey</groupId>
   <artifactId>dataframe</artifactId>
-  <version>1.1.7</version>
+  <version>1.2.0</version>
 </dependency>
 ```

-Requires Java 11 or higher.
+Requires Java 17 or higher.
+The last version supporting Java 11 was `1.1.7`.

 ### [Sample Usages](dataframe/dataframe-test/src/test/java/tech/bitey/dataframe/test/SampleUsages.java)

 ### [Release Notes](https://github.com/biteytech/dataframe/wiki#release-notes)

-### What's different about this data frame library?
+### What's different about this dataframe library?
 * It's geared towards making it easier to ship around tabular data for Java backend developers - rather than for data science.
 This is not Pandas for Java.
-* Data is stored in ByteBuffers, so the data frames can read/write to Channels with minimal overhead (save to files, send over network).
+* Data is stored in ByteBuffers, so the dataframes can read/write to Channels with minimal overhead (save to files, send over network).
 * Optimized for space.
 For example, booleans take one bit each, DateTimes take one long (with microsecond precision).
 * Nulls are stored in a separate BitSet (also backed by a ByteBuffer), taking up two bits per Column length.
 No extra space is used if all values are non-null.